usubalang/usuba/_drafts/bitslicing.md

 avoid using conditionals.
-Furthermore, bitslicing also prevents any memory access at an index depending on secret data, since each bit of the index would be in different registers, thus making bitslicing resilient to cache-timing attacks in addition to more general timing attacks.
+Furthermore, bitslicing also prevents any memory access at an index depending on secret data, since each bit of the index would be in different registers, thus making bitslicing immune to cache-timing attacks in addition to more general timing attacks.

 <!--
-Bitslicing: cons
+Mode of operation
  - definition: mode of operation of a cipher
    * example: ECB
    * example: CBC
-   -> limited to parallel modes in bitslicing
+ - limited to parallel modes in bitslicing
-   * partial solution:
+ - partial solution:
    + encrypt independent data
    + use CTR
- - lookup tables as circuits ?
- - transposition is expensive: sqrt(n * log(n)) ?
- - arithmetic operations emulated
-   + experiment with adder as a circuit
- - (very) high register pressure
 -->
-## Bitslicing - cons

-#### Parallelization
+### Modes of operation

 A blockcipher can only encrypts a fixed amount of data, called a block, of typically somewhere between 64 and 128 bits (for instance,